 The review of the 1993 Official Plan resulted in City Council adopting Brampton's current Official Plan in October 2006, and the Ontario Municipal Board (OMB) approved it in October 2008.

 November 2013 Consolidation - City of Brampton 2006 Official Plan

-The 2006 Official Plan was approved in part by the Ontario Municipal Board by Order dated October 7, 2008.
-This version of the Official Plan includes the Region of Peel's modifications and deferrals set out in the Region's Notice of Decision dated January 24, 2008 and appeals to the Ontario Municipal Board.
-For more information, please see the Official Plan Review.
+The 2006 Official Plan was approved in part by the OMB by Order in October 2008.
+The Official Plan includes the Region of Peel's modifications and deferrals set out in the Region's Notice of Decision and appeals to the OMB.
+For more information, please see the 1993 Official Plan Review